AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/htmlTags.md

 # HTML Project

-## Questions for Discussion

-BEFORE WE GET STARTED ARE THERE ANY QUESTIONS ABOUT THE HOMEWORK AND CLASS MATERIAL FROM DAY 1?

-*Purpose: To introduce you to the concepts of web development with a fundamental understanding of what HTML is.*

-*Objective: By the end of this lesson, you will be able to identify HTML as a language, as well as elements and tags with the language.*
+*Purpose: To introduce you to the concepts of web development with a fundamental understanding of what HTML is.
+By the end of this lesson, you will be able to identify HTML as a language, as well as elements and tags withing the language.*

-Exercise: Quizlet Game, HTML Burger

 ## WHAT IS HYPER-TEXT MARKUP LANGUAGE (HTML)?